MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/mam-policies-for-your-microsoft-365-enterprise-dev-test-environment.md

 ms.collection: M365-identity-device-management
 ms.custom: Ent_TLGs
 ms.assetid: 1aa9639b-2862-49c4-bc33-1586dda636b8
-description: Use this Test Lab Guide to add Intune device compliance policies to your Microsoft 365 Enterprise test environment.
+description: Use this Test Lab Guide to add Intune device compliance policies to your Microsoft 365 for enterprise test environment.
 ---

-# Device compliance policies for your Microsoft 365 Enterprise test environment
+# Device compliance policies for your Microsoft 365 for enterprise test environment

-*This Test Lab Guide can only be used for Microsoft 365 Enterprise test environments.*
+*This Test Lab Guide can only be used for Microsoft 365 for enterprise test environments.*

-With the instructions in this article, you add an Intune device compliance policy for Windows 10 devices and Microsoft 365 Apps for enterprise to your Microsoft 365 Enterprise test environment.
+With the instructions in this article, you add an Intune device compliance policy for Windows 10 devices and Microsoft 365 Apps for enterprise to your Microsoft 365 for enterprise test environment.

 ![Test Lab Guides for the Microsoft cloud](../media/m365-enterprise-test-lab-guides/cloud-tlg-icon.png)

 > [!TIP]
-> Click [here](../media/m365-enterprise-test-lab-guides/Microsoft365EnterpriseTLGStack.pdf) for a visual map to all the articles in the Microsoft 365 Enterprise Test Lab Guide stack.
+> Click [here](../media/m365-enterprise-test-lab-guides/Microsoft365EnterpriseTLGStack.pdf) for a visual map to all the articles in the Microsoft 365 for enterprise Test Lab Guide stack.

-## Phase 1: Build out your Microsoft 365 Enterprise test environment
+## Phase 1: Build out your Microsoft 365 for enterprise test environment

 If you just want to configure MAM policies in a lightweight way with the minimum requirements, follow the instructions in [Lightweight base configuration](lightweight-base-configuration-microsoft-365-enterprise.md).